-The idea of self-management of industry, urban and rural, not as a "partnership between management and labor" or between the state and its subjects but as the cornerstone of a libertarian society, is increasingly evident in the changing attitudes of the most advanced elements in the modern labor and socialist movements.
-Although (as is to be expected) there are all sorts of differing viewpoints, the libertarian trend of thought, too often clouded by authoritarian overtones, is unmistakable even among professed Marxists.
-A good example is an interview with Michel Pablo, formerly secretary of the Trotskyist "Fourth International" and a former member of the defunct Algerian Ben Bella government.
+The idea of self-management of industry, urban and rural, not as a "partnership between management and labor" or between the state and its subjects but as the cornerstone of a libertarian society, is increasingly evident in the changing attitudes in Solidaridad Obrera of a manifesto detailing vital last minute arrangements for the defense of Barcelona and encouraging the workers.
+That afternoon the Regional Committee of the FAI was forced to print the manifesto on a handbill which was distributed all over the city and in the suburbs.